MengWoods/pdf-compressor/README.md

 ## Additions

-- Post issue if you find bug, star the project if it helps.
+- Open an issue if you meet problem, considering star the project if it helps.
 Thanks for your contributions!